Create a stunning seafood dinner in less than 30 minutes with this easy grilled salmon in foil with citrus and herbs.

 This citrus herb foil grilled salmon recipe is really versatile, and can be adapted based on your tastebuds and the ingredients that are readily available.

-Start by laying out a sheet of Reynolds Wrap® Non-Stick Foil that is about an inch larger than your salmon on all sides.
+Start by laying out a large piece of foil that is about an inch larger than your salmon on all sides.
 I like using the non-stick foil, because the salmon will slide right off when you’re ready to plate it up.
 Just be sure to put the dull side of the foil facing up – that’s the non-stick side.

 The star of this dish is the salmon.
 I went with two full sockeye salmon fillets.
 You can go with fresh, frozen, farmed or wild.
 You can even choose whole fillets like this or smaller pieces, if you’re only serving 1-2 people.
 Or, you can even use trout, sea bass or any other fish you happen to enjoy.